 Example of t-distribution tail-cdf

-Example of computing percentile of the standard normal
+Example computing percentile of the standard normal

-Example of computing percentile of the t-distribution
+Example computing percentile of the t-distribution

 A scalar dialog box

-Chapter 1 do-file
+Chapter 1 Do-file

 CHAPTER 2 SIMPLE LINEAR REGRESSION